CommonSense Robotics launches micro-fulfillment center in Tel Aviv

 The micro-fulfillment center’s first beneficiary is Super-Pharm, Israel’s largest drugstore chain.
 It joins Israeli grocery retailer Rami Levy, which earlier this year inked a 12-site deal with CommonSense.

-“Staying competitive in today’s market is anchored on delivering orders quickly and determining how to fulfill and deliver orders efficiently, which are always the most complex aspects of any ecommerce operation.
+“Staying competitive in today’s market is anchored by delivering orders quickly and determining how to fulfill and deliver orders efficiently, which are always the most complex aspects of any ecommerce operation.
 With robotics, we will be able to fulfill and deliver orders in under one hour, all while saving costs on said fulfillment and delivery,” said Super-Pharm VP Yossi Cohen.
 “Before CommonSense Robotics, we offered our customers next-day home delivery.
 With this partnership, we are now able to offer our customers same-day delivery and will very soon be offering them one-hour delivery.”

 CommonSense, which raised $20 million in a funding round led by Playground Global earlier this year, has its sights set on international expansion.
 It’s in talks with a number of large grocery retailers in the U.S. and U.K. and intends to launch “multiple sites” across the East Coast early next year, Goren said.